kristianmandrup/infomatrix-blog/_posts/toolbelt.md

   element.appendChild(childData.container);
 ```

-So I assume it means, that the TabContainer will be added to the Shadow DOM and not the real DOM!
+So I assume it means, that the `TabContainer` will be added to the Shadow DOM and not the real DOM!
 Wauw!

 After having spent a few hours peeking into the new Templating engine I must say it looks pretty amazing.
-However I would like it to be split into a few moe logical parts that can be maintained/substituted individually such as:
+However I would like it to be split into a few more logical parts that can be maintained/substituted individually.
+A natural division could be:

 - Directive + Annotations logic
 - View + View Factory
-- Tree Node compiler/builder
+- Tree/Node compiler/builder

 ### Expression parser